MbqIIB/DevOps-Milestone1/README.md

 #### TASK 2: The ability to execute a build job via a script or build manager which ensures a clean build each time

 1. Select your job and go to "Configure" option from the left pane.
+2. Go to Build Triggers.
+Check "Trigger builds remotely" and setup a token.
-2. In General tab, under Build sub-tab, select "Add a Build Step".
+3. In General tab, under Build sub-tab, select "Add a Build Step".
-3. Choose "Execute Shell"
+4. Choose "Execute Shell".
-4. Here, you can write your script to be executed for Build process.
+5. Here, you can write your script to be executed for Build process.
 We use NPM to install dependencies modules from package.json file and run tests during each build.

 ```
 rm -rf node_modules